The Complete Silom Guide: Business District by Day, Bangkok's Best Nightlife by Night

 King Power Mahanakhon SkyWalk

 The highest observation deck in Bangkok.
-There’s a glass-floor section where you can look straight down at the city sprawling beneath your feet — thrilling stuff.
-If you can time it around sunset, even better.
+There’s a glass-floor section where you can look straight down at the city sprawling beneath your feet, thrilling stuff if you don’t mind heights.

 Park Silom